HouzuoGuo/laitos/doc/Daemon: telegram chat bot.md

 The chat bot enables you to run toolbox feature commands via chat messages.

+## Preparation
+Acquire an `AuthorizationToken` from Telegram Messenger by creating your own chat bot.
+Download and install Telegram Messenger, then follow the guide [How do I create a bot?](https://core.telegram.org/bots) to talk to "BotFather" and register your chat bot.

+After chat bot is successfully created, Telegram Messenger will tell you the `AuthorizationToken`, which you have to place into the configuration.

 ## Configuration
 1. Construct the following JSON object and place it under JSON key `TelegramBot` in configuration file.
    The following properties are mandatory: